jeremybytes/presentation-preshow/README.md

     -d --delay   Number of seconds between slides (default: 10) -s --start   Start time for the presentation
-    -t --title   Presentation title slide image location
+    -t --title   Presentation title slide image location -u --url     URL to display at the bottom of the screen
 ```

 Example shortcut target command-line with parameters: